PedroANeves/git-privacy/README.md

 git-privacy verify
 ```

+Run `git privacy help` for a list of all commands.

 ## Make git-privacy available by default
 To make `git-privacy` work by default in all new repos,
 simply init it on your git template